Updated April 2017

 Thanks also to Nick Bosio, P.W.D., and others for checking this article for readability etc. Their suggestions and improvements have been incorporated.

-Originally trained as an RAF ground radar engineer, I spent a brief time with de Havilland, before working at the Vauxhall/Bedford Motors Research Laboratory.
+Originally trained as an RAF ground radar engineer, I spent a brief time with de Havilland, before working at the Vauxhall/Bedford Motors Research Test Centre.
 I moved to Australia in 1963, where I designed and built scientific measuring equipment.
 In 1971 I founded what, by 1976, became the world’s largest-circulation electronics publication, Electronics Today International.

 From 1982 to 1990 I was technology editor of The Bulletin and also Australian Business magazines and in 1999 started my two companies: Caravan and Motorhome Books, and Successful Solar Books.
 My brief is here – Biography.